CaptainNii/Host-a-static-website-on-aws/README.md

 # Host a Static Website on AWS

-## 📌 Project Overview

-This project demonstrates how to host a static HTML web application on AWS using a scalable, secure, and fault-tolerant architecture.
-The infrastructure leverages AWS services such as EC2, VPC, Load Balancer, Auto Scaling, Route 53, and more.

-The project includes:

-* A detailed reference architecture diagram
-* Deployment scripts for setting up the environment on AWS
-* Steps to host the website on EC2 instances

----

 ## 🛠 AWS Architecture

 1. **Virtual Private Cloud (VPC)** with public and private subnets across two Availability Zones.